Ssstaffsignal

 6.4 Follow-Up Questions to Expect

-1. "How do you handle clock skew?"
+1. "How do you handle clock skew across gateway instances?"

 2. "What if a single user generates 90% of traffic?"

-4. "What metrics would you monitor?"
+4. "What metrics would you monitor to detect a silent fail-open?"

 6. "What's your failure budget for this service?"